qped-eu/mass/src/tutorials/qped-semantics.md

 }
 ```

-The Setting we are using are intended to pervent the student from using while loops in the first class
+The settings we are using are intended to prevent students from using while loops in the first class
-``Bag.java`` and from using recurive in the second class ``Mapper.java``
+``Bag.java`` and from using recursion in the second class ``Mapper.java``
 ```json
 {
 "semantic"  :  [